 Ensuring that your printed circuit board design, schematic and board layout, is connected correctly is critical to the successful fabrication and assembly of your PCB project layout.
 Sending your design out with incorrectly-routed or misconnected nets is detrimental to your product development.
 Extended turnaround time and extra cost are but two of the penalties that you could face.
 These can be avoided by utilizing the ability to highlight nets.

-Although, Altium is a robust software package with advanced capabilities, creating schematics and PCBs can be simple and easy.
+Altium Designer is a robust software package with advanced capabilities, and creating schematics and PCBs can be simple and easy.
 The program’s unified design environment and extensive functionality provide you with many tools to simplify your design experience.
-For example, the power distribution network , PDNA, allows you to test your nets, collectively or individually, during design.
+For example, the PDNA package allows you to examine power integrity throughout your signal nets and power/ground planes during design.
 If changes are required, they can easily be applied to both your schematic and PCB.
-And the ability to highlight nets on your schematic capture and traces on your PCB make design changes quick and easy.
+Highlighting nets in your schematic and PCB help you make design changes quickly and easily.

 About the AuthorVisit Website More Content by Altium Designer